 where $E(R{it})$ is the expectation of return calculated by the market model (Brown and Warner, 1985).
-R{it} is the rate of return for the i^{th} ith.
-Firm on day t from CRSP, R{mt} is the market value-weighted excess return on day t from CRSP.
+R{it} is the rate of return for the i^{th} ith.Firm on day t from CRSP, R{mt} is the market value-weighted excess return on day t from CRSP.
 We obtain the abnormal return by subtracting the estimated return from the actual rate of return for firm ion day t.

 Herein, $ACQ_RET_i^{14}$ is the output of production frontier, computed as a ratio of the acquirer's return on announcement day over the predicted return.
 The predicted return is calculated by the market model (Brown and Warner, 1985) with estimation period starting from 200 trading days to 20 trading days before the announcement day.
 We then regress firm's daily return on value-weighted market return over estimation period to obtain coefficients.
 Next, we select a vector of inputs which affects the acquirers' announcement return to consider different characteristics of acquisition partners and acquisition transactions.
 These inputs are often included in the previous M&A literatures as control variables.
+Definitions of our input variables are listed in the Appendix A. We then take a logarithmic transformation15 of equation (1) and include dummy variables to characterize deals.

-Definitions of our input variables or the pasta is overly boiled.
+13Take an analogy, pasta is delicious and can be scored at 10 (optimal).
+The score of pasta will be lower, say 7 if too much salt is added or the pasta is overly boiled.
 "Pasta" the dish is takeover.
 "Too much salt" and "overly boiled" is the inefficiency.

-13 Take an analogy, pasta is delicious and can be scored at 10 (optimal).
-The score of pasta will be lower, say 7 if too much salt is added on the posta is exactly holled "Pasta" the dish is takeover.
-"Too much salt" and "everly holled" is the inefficiency.
+14The reason why we do not use abnormal return (difference between actual return and the return predicted by asset pricing model) is

-14 The reason why we do not use abnormal return (difference between actual return and the return predicted by asset pricing model) is that SFA requires the log transformation of output.
+1The reason why we do not use abnormal return (difference between actual return and the return predicted by asset pricing model) is that SFA requires the log transformation of output.
 Therefore, output is limited to positive value.
 To include more takeover transactions, we use the ratio of actual announcement return over predicted return instead of abnormal return.